juliusbethge/b-short-url/README.md

 6. Add a web app to your project and save the firebase config object.
 You will need it in the next section.

-### Initialisation
+### Initialization
 1. Copy the files from this repository to your system.

-2. Open the directory in your terminal run:
+2. Open the directory in your terminal and run:
    ```console
    firebase init
    ```
    Select *Cloud Functions* and *Hosting*.
-Connect it to the Firebase project created in [Firebase configuration](#firebase-configuration).
+Connect it to the Firebase project you created in [Firebase configuration](#firebase-configuration).
 Stay with the default answers for the following questions but make sure to select `build` as your public directory.

 3. Next run the command:
    ```console